slackapi/template-slash-command-and-dialogs/README.md

-# Slash Command and Dialogs blueprint
+# Slash Command and ~~Dialogs~~ Modals blueprint

-> :sparkles: *Updated October 2018: As we have introduced some new features, this tutorial and the code samples have been updated!
-All the changes from the previous version of this example, read the DIFF.md*
+> :sparkles: *Updated October 2019: As we have introduced some new features, this tutorial and the code samples have been updated!
+All the changes from the previous version of this example, read the [DIFF.md](DIFF.md)*

-## Creating a helpdesk ticket using a Slash Command and a Dialog
+## Creating a helpdesk ticket using a Slash Command and a ~~Dialog~~ Modal

 Use a slash command and a dialog to create a helpdesk ticket in a 3rd-party system.
 Once it has been created, send a message to the user with information about their ticket.